HarperDB/documentation/docs/administration/harperdb-studio/organizations.md

 ### Add a Coupon

-Coupons are applicable towards any paid tier or user-installed instance and you can change your subscription at any time.
+Coupons are applicable towards any paid tier or enterprise instance and you can change your subscription at any time.
 Coupons can be added to your Organization as follows:

 1) In the coupons panel of the **billing** page, enter your coupon code.
 2) Click **Add Coupon**.